New York’s Full-Service Casino Revenue Reaches 2025 Peak In August

 Industry observers note that August’s results highlight both stability and change in New York’s casino landscape.

-Properties such as Rivers and Del Lago continue to post solid gains, while Resorts World Catskills shows the challenges larger operations face in sustaining growth.
+Properties such as Rivers and Del Lago continue to post solid gains, while Resorts World Catskills shows that larger operations face challenges in sustaining growth.

-For the state as a whole, the strong August numbers set a new monthly high for 2025 and put the casinos on track to potentially outperform last year’s totals.
+For the state as a whole, the substantial August numbers set a new monthly high for 2025 and put the casinos on track to potentially outperform last year’s totals.

 With discussions around future downstate casino licenses ongoing, the performance of the upstate market is being closely watched.